Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 \section{Illustrative energy system example}

-We investigate an illustrative example based on the work by \citep{sassModelCompendiumData2020} and \citep{vollAutomatedSuperstructurebasedSynthesis2013}, which contains all of the previously discussed nonconvexities.
+We investigate an illustrative example based on the work of \cite{sassModelCompendiumData2020} and \cite{vollAutomatedSuperstructurebasedSynthesis2013}, which contains most of the previously discussed nonconvexities.
+The only nonconvexity not present is a nonconvex energy inflow-outflow curve, as we were unable to identify components with such curves in the literature.
 We modify the case study from \cite{sassModelCompendiumData2020} by removing the connection to the electricity grid, leading to an island multi-energy system; the only imported energy source is gas, used to power the CHPs and boilers.
 Figure \ref{fig:sass_case_study} showcases the investigated system.
 Up to two copies of each component may be installed.
 For the CHPs, three categories are available: small, medium, and large, with different nominal capacity ranges and economic data.
-Unlike \cite{sassModelCompendiumData2020}, we only investigate the minimization of the total annualized cost (TAC) of the energy system and do not investigate the global warming impact, as our focus lies on investigating the robustness of the identified designs.
+Unlike \cite{sassModelCompendiumData2020}, we only investigate the minimization of the total annualized cost (TAC) of the energy system and do not consider the global warming impact, as our focus lies on investigating the robustness of the identified designs.

-The data for the demands, solar irradiation, and ambient temperature is obtained from \cite{sassModelCompendiumData2020} and accessible at \cite{HECIEnergybenchmarkGitLab2020}.
+The data for the demands, solar irradiation, and ambient temperature are obtained from \cite{sassModelCompendiumData2020} and accessible at \cite{HECIEnergybenchmarkGitLab2020}.
 To construct representative days from the historical data, we follow the data preprocessing methodology of our previous work \citep{wedemeyerRobustEnergySystem2025}.
-The data is separated into days and resampled to $12$ timesteps per day, then normalized to have unit variance and zero mean, and clustered into $4$ representative scenarios using k-means clustering \citep{macqueen1967some}.
+The data are separated into days and resampled to $12$ time steps per day, then normalized to have unit variance and zero mean, and clustered into $4$ representative scenarios using k-means clustering \citep{macqueen1967some}.
 All components are modeled according to \cite{sassModelCompendiumData2020}.